 More importantly, what are the different types of Bitcoin wallets and what would you consider the best choice for either a Bitcoin trader or investor?

-Here are the answers to these questions and short reviews of the top seven Bitcoin wallets currently available.
+Here are the answers to these questions and short reviews of the top six Bitcoin wallets currently available.

 What is a Bitcoin wallet?

 A Bitcoin wallet is to your Bitcoin assets what a bank safe deposit account is to your cash.

 It is a hardware device, software or mobile app specially designed to keep your Bitcoin assets locked safely away from the numerous cyber threats facing the crypto industry.